BenjaminHLee/ESG-2/README.md

 #### DURING A ROUND

-Players submit bids.
-This updates the bids spreadsheet.

-The administrator runs the hour.
+The user runs the hour.
 This takes in the hour's parameters (from `schedule.csv`) and the player bids (from the current `bids.csv` file), and determines which units will activate at which price.
 See "ACTIVATING UNITS" for specific information on how this is determined, including adjustment.
 This information is used to update the current `round_#_hour_#.csv` file as well as the `summary.csv` file.
-The information is also used to draw three charts representing the net market, the south market, the north market, and the adjustments made.
-The hour is then advanced.

-The PLAYER VIEW will consist of:
-- A means through which the player can read the data in the `summary.csv` file, the past charts, and the past hourly spreadsheets
-- A BIDDING FORM through which players can submit production bids for upcoming hours.
-    Rough visualization:
-    ```
-    — BIDDING FORM ———————————————————————————————————————————————————————————————————————————————
-    | Day/Hour      Unit_1 bid  Unit_2 bid  Unit_3 bid  Unit_4 bid  Up adjust bid  Down adjust bid
-    | Day 2 hour 1: [        ]  [        ]  [        ]  [        ]     [        ]       [        ]
-    | Day 2 hour 2: [        ]  [        ]  [        ]  [        ]     [        ]       [        ]
-    | Day 2 hour 3: [        ]  [        ]  [        ]  [        ]     [        ]       [        ]
-    | Day 2 hour 4: [        ]  [        ]  [        ]  [        ]     [        ]       [        ]
-    | Day 3 hour 1: [        ]  [        ]  [        ]  [        ]     [        ]       [        ]
-    | Day 3 hour 2: [        ]  [        ]  [        ]  [        ]     [        ]       [        ]
-    | ...
-    ```
-    (Note that there is a single upwards adjustment bid across all units for any given hour; this is according to the game specification, but not a constraint of the backend logic.
-The engine supports unit-specific adjustment bids.)

-The ADMIN VIEW will consist of:
-- A means through which the admin can read the data in the `summary.csv` file, the past charts, the past hourly spreadsheets, the bids spreadsheet, and the config spreadsheets.
-- A button that runs the current hour and advances to the next hour.
-- A means through which the admin can edit the summary, bids, and config spreadsheets.
-- A means through which the admin can change the current round/hour (to revert to a prior state)

 #### GAME OVER